Refresh control in Ubuntu Core

 Snaps in Ubuntu Core update automatically, and by default, the snapd daemon checks for updates 4 times a day.
 Each update check is called a refresh .

-However, some projects can benefit from holding a deployed snap at a tested revision until any new release is separately validated, and this requires refresh control.
+However, some projects can benefit from holding a deployed snap, or a set of snaps, at a tested revision until any new release is separately validated, and this requires refresh control.

 A snap’s revision is an automatic number assigned by the Snap Store to give each snap build a unique identity within its channel.
 Refresh control allows specific snaps to be kept at a specified revision, even when a new or different revision of a snap is released.